JJ/granada-off/text/geekery.md

 >chance, as I did, to meet and greet comic creators and talk for a
 >while with them, even if you had not heard about them before.

-Not too far from the last comic shop, there is a place devoted to [Emilio Herrera](https://en.wikipedia.org/wiki/Emilio_Herrera_Linares), maybe our closest equivalent to Tesla.
+Not too far from the last comic shop mentioned, Flash, there is a place devoted to [Emilio Herrera](https://en.wikipedia.org/wiki/Emilio_Herrera_Linares), maybe our closest equivalent to Tesla.
 His short Wikipedia article is unable to contain all the things he did in his life, but suffice it to